 Onsite day habilitation/community life engagement providers must meet the following requirements:

-Be licensed as an Adult Day Care provider by the LDH; and
+Be licensed as an ADC provider by the LDH with a provider type 14; and

-Meet all requirements in the Standards for Participation for Medicaid Home and Community-Based Waiver Services and other HCBS guidance as provided.
+Meet all requirements in the Standards for Participation for Medicaid Home and Community-Based Waiver Services, HCBS Settings Rule requirements, and other HCBS guidance as provided.

 Prevocational Services

-All Prevocational services are designed to create a path to integrated, individual, community employment, in typical businesses, for which a beneficiary is compensated at or above minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals without disabilities.
+The overarching service title of ‘Prevocational’ are services designed to create a path to integrated, individual, community employment, in typical businesses, for which a beneficiary is compensated at or above minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals without disabilities.

 Good candidates for all prevocational services may include, but are not limited to, beneficiaries who have never worked, beneficiaries who have only worked in ‘sheltered employment’, beneficiaries who have worked as part of a group model, or beneficiaries who are unsure of what career path they want to choose and need to explore further options.

-This service is not a required pre-requisite for individual supported employment services and at any time during this service, one may choose to leave this service to seek employment or because they are no longer interested in working.
+The beneficiary may or may not have been employed or may currently be employed and wanting to change careers.This service is not a required pre-requisite for individual supported employment services and at any time during this service, one may choose to leave this service to seek employment or because they are no longer interested in working.
 The outcome of this service should be the creation of an individual career profile that will provide valuable information for the next phase of the career path.

 This service should be delivered in practical situations in the community, including businesses, job centers, and/or in conjunction with Louisiana Rehabilitation Services.